View More Images

 FROM TOKYO’S HANEDA AIRPORT (HND)

-Tokyo Monorail trains depart for and terminate at Hamamatsu Station.
-Transfer here to the trains on either the JR Yamanote or JR Keihin-Tohoku Lines for Tokyo Station.
-To Hachinohe from Tokyo Station please see the section below.
+The Tokyo Monorail trains depart for and terminate at Hamamatsu Station.
+From here, transfer to either the JR Yamanote or JR Keihin-Tohoku Lines for a train to Tokyo Station.
+To Hon-Hachinohe from Tokyo Station please see the section below.

 -----